Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-SharedPointer.md

                 : data(data)
                 , count(new (std::nothorw) int(1)) // use the no throw version of new.
             {
-                // Check if the pointer correctly allocated if (count == nullptr)
+                // Check if the pointer is correctly allocated if (count == nullptr)
                 {
-                    // If we failed then delete the pointer
+                    // If we failed, then delete the pointer
                     // and manually throw the exception.
                     delete data;
                     throw std::bad_alloc();